butcherman/Tech_Bench/README.md

 ```
 unzip Tech_Bench-master.zip   //  Be sure to enter the correct file name
 ```
-* Move to the "scripts" directory
+* Move to the "Tech Bench" directory
 ```
-cd scripts
+cd Tech_Bench-master   //  Again, be sure to enter the correct folder name
 ```
 * Run the installer script as sudo user
 ```
-sudo ./install
+sudo ./scripts/install
 ```

 #### Option 2 - Downloading directly from Github